 My friend was on her way home from an overseas flight with her family.
 I knew they would be tired and jet lagged, so I figured a good homemade vegetable soup would be just what they need.
 While I was making the soup I thought she might ask me for the recipe later because her family loves my cooking.
 But truth is, I do not have one.
 It is just one of my soups that I make true to my no recipe freestyle cooking method.

-The base for most good soup at my house is some sauteed onions, soup broth, and a bay leaf.
-I make my own broth and freeze it, it is always ready to go.
-But you can take short cuts with any broth.
+The base for a good soup at my house is homemade soup broth.
+I make my own broth based on the recipe in the How not to die cookbook and freeze it, it is always ready to go.
+But you can take shortcuts with any broth.
 Just make sure it is not loaded with artificial flavors and dangerous MSGs.

 Then I use any vegetables I have, always starting with hard boiling things like potatoes and finishing with acidic things like tomatoes, making sure that the potatoes are done before I add tomatoes.
-The varieties of vegetables does not matter, as long as it somehow fits together.
+The varieties of vegetables do not matter, as long as it somehow fits together.

 Onions, potatoes, carrots, green beans, and mushrooms